 Therefore automatic drainage makes sense if there is no guarantee that someone will regularly drain the condensate manually.
-All our stations with the option „K“ (for example WA-062K) are available with such automatic condensate drainage.
+All our stations with the option „K“ (for example HWA-062K) or with the DürrTronic electronic control system (eg WA-062C1) are available with such automatic condensate drainage.

 The condensate drain valve opens every time the compressor is started/powered up and additionally on a regular basis at factory pre-set intervals.